-Full session Kindergarten begins on Friday, August 30.
-Staggered Entry from August 26 - 29 will include small groups of Kindergarten students each day to become familiarized with the school and to participate in light and informal assessments.
+Kindergarten Staggered Entry runs from August 23 through August 26 and will include small groups of Kindergarten students each day to become familiarized and acclimated with the school, and to participate in light and informal formative assessments.
 They will move through their standard day and meet the school staff with whom they will engage.
-Our Kindergarten Meet the Teacher event will be hosted on Thursday evening, August 29 from 4:30 to 6:00 pm.
+Our Kindergarten Meet the Teacher event will be hosted on Thursday evening, August 26 from 4:30 to 6:00 pm.
+Kindergarten will be in full session beginning on Friday, August 27.